-Hydro One is committed to delivering value to its customers by becoming easier to do business with, being available when customers need assistance and always staying connected.
+Hydro One is committed to delivering value to its customers by understanding customers' current and future needs and expectations so that the Company can continuously improve its service.
 This includes specific, measurable commitments that encompass all areas of service.
-Residential and small business customer satisfaction scores in 2021 were the highest in ten years at 89%, transmission customer satisfaction saw an increase from 2020 results from 83% to 92%, and commercial and industrial satisfaction has seen a decrease from 86% in 2020 to 80%.
-Overall, these results reflect our company-wide dedication to customer service.
+In 2022, residential and small business customer satisfaction scores saw a slight decrease from 2021 from 89% to 87%, transmission customer satisfaction also decreased slightly from 2021 from 92% to 88%, and commercial and industrial satisfaction decreased from 2021 from 80% to 74%.